AbhigyaKrishna/AbhigyaKrishna.github.io/_posts/2024-06-05-Nested-If-or-Early-Return-Pattern.md

 This concept is the basis for the “return early” rule.
 While failing fast, the code is more robust because of the initial focus in finding the conditions where the code execution can terminate.

 ##### [Bouncer Pattern](https://wiki.c2.com/?BouncerPattern=)
 The Bouncer Pattern is a method to validate certain conditions by throwing an exception.
-For example, nullability checks and range check.
+For example, nullability checks and range checks.
 ```java
 public void doSomething(String id, Object value, int index) {
     if (id == null) {